Handgun: Percussion era

 In 1836, Samuel Colt patented the Colt Paterson, the first practical mass-produced revolver.
 It uses a revolving cylinder with multiple chambers aligned with a single, stationary barrel.
 Initially, this 5-shot revolver was produced in .28 caliber, with a .36 caliber model following a year later.
 As originally designed and produced, no loading lever was included with the revolver; a user had to partially disassemble the revolver to re-load it.
 Starting in 1839, a reloading lever and a capping window were incorporated into the design, allowing reloading without requiring partial disassembly of the revolver.
-This loading lever and capping window design change was also been incorporated into most Colt Paterson revolvers that had been produced from 1836 until 1839.
+This loading lever and capping window design change was also incorporated into most Colt Paterson revolvers that had been produced from 1836 until 1839.
 Unlike later revolvers, a folding trigger was incorporated into the Colt Paterson.
 The trigger only became visible upon cocking the hammer.

 Colt would go on to make a series of improved revolvers.
 The Colt Walker, was a single-action revolver with a revolving cylinder holding six charges of black powder behind six bullets (typically .44 caliber lead balls).
 It was designed in 1846 as a collaboration between Captain Samuel Hamilton Walker and American firearms inventor Samuel Colt.
-The 1847 Colt Walker was the largest and most powerful black powder repeating handgun that was ever made.

 The Colt 1851 Navy Revolver is a cap and ball revolver that was designed by Samuel Colt between 1847 and 1850.
 The six-round .36 caliber Navy revolver was much lighter than the contemporary Colt Dragoon Revolvers developed from the .44 Walker Colt revolvers of 1847, which, given their size and weight, were generally carried in saddle holsters.
 It is an enlarged version of the .31 caliber Colt Pocket Percussion Revolvers, that evolved from the earlier Baby Dragoon and, like them, is a mechanically improved and simplified descendant of the 1836 Paterson revolver.
 As the factory designation implied, the Navy revolver was suitably sized for carrying in a belt holster.
 It became very popular in North America at the time of Western expansion.
 Colt's aggressive promotions distributed the Navy and his other revolvers across Europe, Asia, and Africa.
 The .36 caliber (.375–.380 inch) round lead ball weighs 80 grains and, at a velocity of 1,000 feet per second, is comparable to the modern .380 pistol cartridge in power.
 Loads consist of loose powder and ball or bullet, metallic foil cartridges (early), and combustible paper cartridges (Civil War era), all combinations being ignited by a fulminate percussion cap applied to the nipples at the rear of the chamber.